 The specification has been developed for students who wish to progress to higher education and also for employment in the scientific and technological professions.
 Progression routes would be degree courses in Mathematics, Physics, Electronics, all forms of Engineering, Computing, Robotics, Communication Systems, etc. It is a considerable advantage to have studied Electronics when applying for University courses in Computing and/or Electronic Engineering.

-Aerospace Engineer
+- Aerospace Engineer

 Broadcast Engineer

-Control and Instrumentation Engineer
+- Control and Instrumentation Engineer

 Design Engineer

-Electrical Engineer

-Electronics Engineer
+- Electrical Engineer Electronics Engineer

-IT Consultant

-Network Engineer

-Nuclear Engineer
+- IT Consultant Network Engineer Nuclear Engineer

-Systems Analyst
+- Systems Analyst

-For more information contact:
+Course available subject to numbers.

-Mr R. Brock - rbrock@speters.org.uk Mr D. Cooke - dcooke@speters.org.uk
+Mr R. Brock - rbrock@speters.org.uk